The words business-professional attire hold certain expectations of formality.

 Too Much Fashion-Forward Suit

 If your setting is very conservative, that is not the time or the place to show off your impeccable fashion sense.
-You want to fit in and not stand out in any way fashion related.
+You want to fit in and not stand out in any fashion-related way.

-It can be overwhelming to know where to begin looking for the perfect office wear.
+Knowing where to begin looking for the perfect office wear can be overwhelming.
 If you are on a budget, it can seem even more daunting.
-I will talk about the ten best business attire shops, with the quality of suit in mind.
+I will talk about the ten best business attire shops, with the quality of suits in mind.

-Some of these shops offer some pretty expensive suits, although it’s safe to conclude that the majority of them are affordable.
-Although it’s not an extensive list of the best suit brands, it will still give you a clear look at what we’re after.
+Some of these shops offer some pretty expensive suits, although it’s safe to conclude that most are affordable.
+It’s not an extensive list of the best suit brands, but it will still give you a clear look at what we’re after.